Pennsylvania Roads - I-78/US 22/PA 309 WB/NB

 The montage is a series of signs leading up to Exit 67, where there's apparently some construction going on.
 That leads to the "cattle chute" in the last photo, where one lane of westbound traffic runs on eastbound side, away from the rest.
 All courtesy Lou Corsaro.

-Last photo is down the Exit 57 ramp.
+On down the Exit 57 ramp.

 The first Allentown sign lied!
 And how about that Emmaus/Allentown sign?!
 This is a case where "Allentown - Next N Exits" works better than "Allentown Exits"...
 "Allentown Exits"...

-Thanks to Lou Corsaro for providing a patch over the rear-view mirror in that one photo, and for the two exit gore signs.
 The black-on-white Turnpike shields can only ever be found on BGS's, and even then I don't recall looking quite like this elsewhere.

 Three things wrong with this WB picture: